Published in The Saturday Paper, Mar 24 2018

-Afterglow is a requiem for Rosie, the canine “life partner” of Myles, the lesbian literary icon who prefers non-binary personal pronouns.
+Afterglow is a requiem for Rosie, Myles’ canine “life partner”.
 Rosie was a familiar presence throughout their poetry, essays, art criticism and novels; she even stood by their side when they ran for president in 1991-92.
 Rosie’s tough-guy façade, much like her master’s, belies an underlying tenderness.

 The once-cult writer is today a cultural rock star.
 Myles is lauded as a pioneer for genre-bending feminist writers such as Chris Kraus and Maggie Nelson, and for inspiring TV touchstones such as Lena Dunham’s Girls and Jill Soloway’s Transparent (featuring a character based upon them).
 The readerly challenges presented by Myles’s latest work, however, show why this restless mind will never be subsumed into the mainstream.